“Why should I buy your referral solution if I can build it myself?” Well, you aren’t the only one wondering!

 If to take a gamble on the cost to license software and the cost to build, deploy, and support referral tools in-house, the second option far outweighs.

-The moment you buy referral software, you get a team of campaign and implementation managers, who you can contact with questions.
+The moment you buy referral marketing software, you get a team of campaign and implementation managers, who you can contact with questions.
 Whether your issue regards fixing bugs, running your program, or just getting advice, your referral platform’s team is always ready to help you.

 The platform’s tech team also makes sure that your referral program integrates seamlessly with an existing tech stack.